17 Apr Office 365 Security Best Practices to Implement

 Let’s start with the basics.

-Office 365 is a standout amongst the most secure collaboration suites in the world, and it is proven and certified by various compliance areas, for example, HIPAA, FedRAMP/FISMA, ISO 27001/27018, and more.
-While Microsoft gives their clients a lot of tools to decrease the risk of data breaches.
+Office 365 (Now part of Microsoft 365) is a standout amongst the most secure collaboration suites in the world, and it is proven and certified by various compliance areas, for example, HIPAA, FedRAMP/FISMA, ISO 27001/27018, and more.
+While Microsoft gives their clients a lot of tools to decrease the risk of data and security breaches.

-Security is a tremendous need for Microsoft.
-Office 365 has built-in security features including empowered encryption, standard reinforcements and “hard passwords” prerequisites to guarantee information security.
+Security is a tremendous need for Organizations.
+Office 365 has built-in security features including empowered encryption, standard reinforcements, and “hard passwords” prerequisites to guarantee information security.
 And although Microsoft spends over $1 billion every year on cybersecurity research and development, you need to apply critical Office 365 security best practices to fully protect your information.

 Here are Office 365 security best practices to implement in your business today.